altimmons/LangNotes/Python.md

 The Null Object[~[link]~](https://docs.python.org/3/library/stdtypes.html?highlight=dictionary#the-null-object )

-This object is returned by functions that don’t explicitly return a value.
+This object is returned by functions that don't explicitly return a value.
 It supports no special operations.
 There is exactly one null object, named `None` (a built-in name). `type(None)()` produces the same singleton.

 It is written as `None`.